-First, trim the ends from the asparagus.
-Toss asparagus with olive oil and 1 tbsp sesame oil.
+- First, trim the ends from the asparagus.
+Toss asparagus with olive oil and 1 tablespoon sesame oil.
 Sprinkle with salt.
 Heat grill to 400 degrees, spray with non-stick spray or line with foil.

 - Place asparagus on the grill for 8-10 minutes turning halfway through.

-In a medium sized bowl mix together mayo, rice vinegar, soy sauce, garlic powder, and 1 tsp sesame oil.
+- In a medium sized bowl mix together mayo, rice vinegar, soy sauce, garlic powder, and 1 teaspoon sesame oil.
 Stir until well blended.